Wormholes and out-of-time ordered correlators in gauge/gravity duality: Setup: metric and Klein-Gordon equation in traversable AdS wormholes

 In the outer region, the solution must be close to the BTZ black hole.
-Considering again three regimes as before, in the regime (I) we get \be ds_I^2=-(r^2-\tilde{r}_h^2)dt^2+\frac{dr^2}{r^2-\tilde{r}_h^2}+r^2d\phi^2+\frac{4\gamma r_h^2U_0}{r^2-r_h^2}dtdr, \ee where $\tilde{r}_h\equiv r_h(1-\gamma U_0)$.
+We consider again the same three regimes as before.
+Now we work directly with the $r$ coordinate, plugging in $h\left(U\left(t,r\right),V\left(t,r\right)\right)$ and expanding in $1/r$.
+In the regime (I) we get \be ds_I^2=-(r^2-\tilde{r}_h^2)dt^2+\frac{dr^2}{r^2-\tilde{r}_h^2}+r^2d\phi^2+\frac{4\gamma r_h^2U_0}{r^2-r_h^2}dtdr, \ee where $\tilde{r}_h\equiv r_h(1-\gamma U_0)$.
 The regime (III) has identical metric except that $t\mapsto -t$.
 In the regime (II) the metric is \be ds_{II}^2=-(r^2-\tilde{r}_h^2)dt^2+\frac{dr^2}{r^2-\tilde{r}_h^2}+r^2d\phi^2. \ee In principle, the next step would be to match the metric solutions both "vertically", along the radial coordinate, for $\rho\to\infty$, and "horizontally", along the time axis.
-The outcome is a series expansion in $r-r_h$ or equivalently $1/\rho$, that we do not write here as it is a very cumbersome expression, which will not appear explicitly in later analysis (and anyway we have the full explicit solution in Kruszkal coordinates).
-Instead we proceed to the solution of the Klein-Gordon equation.
+The outcome is a very cumbersome series expansion in $r-r_h$ or equivalently $1/\rho$.
+But fortunately we will not need it: what we want is the solution of the Klein-Gordon equation, and the matching between the solutions in different regions can be done directly for the Klein-Gordon scalar.
+We now proceed to the solution of the Klein-Gordon equation.
 We do that in each of the two regions (outer and inner) separately and then find the bulk-to-boundary propagator; in this way we need nothing beyond the asymptotic metrics already found.